calebcorpuz1/calebcorpuz1.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I am a Data Analyst currently who is currently pursuing a masters degree in Data Science.
+I am a data analyst who is currently pursuing a masters degree in Data Science.
 (Draft)